History of Oregon in Timeline

 1930: Gray wolves extirpated from Oregon

-On February 10, 1933, Oregon's lowest recorded temperature of −54 °F (−48 °C) was recorded at Seneca.
+On February 10, 1933, the lowest recorded temperature in Oregon was set at Seneca: −54 °F (−48 °C).

-1933: Construction of Bonneville Dam began
+1933: Construction of the Bonneville Dam began

-1937: Construction of Bonneville Dam completed
+1937: Construction of the Bonneville Dam completed

-1940: Congressional Apportionment Increased
+1940: Increased Congressional Apportionment

 1951: Self-service gasoline banned in Oregon

-In 1970, non-Hispanic Whites represented 95.8% of Oregon's total population.
+In 1970, non-Hispanic Whites constituted 95.8% of the total population.

-1973: Oregon affected by the 1973 oil crisis
+1973: Pacific Northwest affected by oil crisis

-1974: Intel a Top Employer in Oregon
+1974: Intel Top Employer

-1979: Enactment of the "Kicker Law"
+1979: Enactment of the "kicker law"

-In 1979, Oregon enacted the "kicker law," stipulating that when income tax collections exceed state economists' estimates by two percent or more, any excess must be returned to taxpayers.
+In 1979, Oregon enacted the "kicker law", stipulating that when income tax collections exceed state economists' estimates by two percent or more, any excess must be returned to taxpayers.

-1980: Oregon Gains Congressional Districts
+1980: Five Congressional Districts

 Following the 1980 census, Oregon had five congressional districts.